JW-Vinay/Udacity-CarNd-projects/CarND-Vehicle-Detection/writeup.md

 In code cell 48 I use the above method to extract car & non features from the data-set provided.
 In code cell 49 I first prepare the feature vectors as a numpy array where each row is a feature vector.
 This is done to get the data in the right format as needed by the normalizer.
 I normalize the training and test data to sort of prepare it before applying any classifier.
 I use the `sklearn.preprocessing.StandardScaler` to standardize the features by removing mean and unit variance.
-I prepare the labels vector as well and finally randomly shuffle and split the data into training and test sets using `train_test_split()` method.
-This is then used for further for the actual classification (training & detection step).
+I prepare the labels vector as well, then randomly shuffled and then split the data into training and test sets using `train_test_split()` method.
+This is then used further for the actual classification (training & detection step).
 All of the above is in code cells 48 & 49.

 In Code cell 50, I actually train the classifier using `sklean.svm.LinearSVC`.
 It has a linear kernel.
 It uses training data prepared in the step above.
 Once the classifier was trained I tested its accuracy using `svc.score` on the test set.
 The obtained accuracy is **98.79%**.
 I then save the classifier to the pickle file for future use if needed.